drinkbeer/CodingQuestion/design/RateLimiter.md

 2. The APIs are accessible through a cluster, so the rate limiter should be considered across different servers.

 #### Non-Functional Requirement
+1. Low Latency.
+Rate Limiter should not introduce substantial latencies affecting customer experience.
-1. High Availabile.
+2. High Availabile.
 The Rate Limiter should always work to protect our services from overwhelming.
-2. Rate Limiter should not introduce substantial latencies affecting customer experience.

 ## Analysis